gyulanemeth/bluefox.email/email-marketing-concepts/strategy/content-strategy.md

 - Tie-in to any product launch, event, or seasonal moment
 - Owner responsible for drafting it

-Planning content ahead of time surfaces gaps and repetition early — it's much easier to notice "we haven't sent anything educational in six weeks" from a calendar view than from a list of past sends.
+Planning content ahead of time surfaces gaps and repetition early: it's much easier to notice "we haven't sent anything educational in six weeks" from a calendar view than from a list of past sends.

 ## Content Types